 This Double Layered Mashed Potato Casserole is made by layering mashed sweet potatoes with mashed russet potatoes and baking them in the oven.
 To add some crunch, a leek is sliced thinly into rings and fried in oil.

-Somewhere between a side dish and a dessert, this sweet potato souffle was the most popular recipe on the blog in 2018.
-So much so that it broke my site on Thanksgiving day.
+Somewhere between a side dish and a dessert, this sweet potato souffle (some call it Sweet Potato Casserole) is one of the most popular recipe on this website.
+So much so that it broke my site on Thanksgiving day a few times in the past.
+Because it is just so SO good.

 It is a creamy souffle-like dish made with mashed sweet potatoes and a crumbly topping made with butter, coconut sugar, and pecans.